 This action can help decrease acne because we know that insulin or insulin resistance can lead to increased production of the IGF-1 hormone, which is a big factor in the development of acne.

-Lastly, we have vitamin C, which is an incredibly popular melanin-inhibitor frequently found in skin care products that help fade hyperpigmentation, improve UV damage on the skin, and boost collagen production.
+Lastly, we have vitamin C, which is an incredibly popular melanin-inhibitor frequently found in skin care products that helps fade hyperpigmentation and inflammation due to acne, heals UV damage on the skin, and boosts collagen production.